 Get your letters to Santa written, then drop them off in the Santa mailbox in downtown Cranford.
 Photo by the Laurie Rein

 Explore the joyfully decorated Cranford downtown and discover creative, unique Christmas trees sponsored by local organizations.
 You may spot a few gnomes along the way, too; they're part of the town's Gnome for the Holidays scavenger hunt.
 On Saturdays in December, the Cranford Theater hosts special 9:30am screenings of favorite Christmas movies.
-On Fridays December 10 and 17, horse and carriage rides through downtown are accompanied by s'mores and hot chocolate.
 Be sure to swing by local shops and eateries for take-home goodies, like a gingerbread cookie decorating kit.

 The Morris Museum is getting in the festive spirit!
-The decorations are up, and a visit is a perfect way to spend a day.
 Photo courtesy of the museum

 Take a festive carriage ride, watch the amazing ice sculptures being carved, and stroll the decorated downtown New Brunswick.
 Photo courtesy of New Brunswick City Center

 Downtown New Brunswick becomes a Winter Wonderland during the holiday season.
 Peruse the local shops and restaurants while admiring the beautifully-decorated Christmas trees representing diverse cultures and traditions throughout the city center.
 On select dates, witness frozen works of art come to life at live chainsaw ice sculpting demonstrations.
 Catch performances by local musicians, take the family on a horse-drawn carriage ride and capture memories of the holiday season with a visit from Santa.